explorable-viz/esop2025/author-response/response.md

 Reviewers C and D ask why the core language has the deep pattern-matching construct ("eliminators"), rather than a more standard one-level `case` construct.
-Moving to a lambda calculus with separate sums, products and recursive types would make the connection to our implementation more indirect (and the formalisation less useful to a potential implementor).
-For data science applications, we have found it useful to have records and data types (both with pattern-matching) as core constructs and this decision lends itself to the eliminator design.
-Moreover there is now some precedent (Peyton-Jones et al [2022]) for repurposing tries in this way, so on balance our preference is for better motivating this decision rather than moving towards a more abstract calculus.
+Moving to a lambda calculus with separate sums, products and recursive types would make the connection to our implementation more indirect (and the formalisation less useful to a potential implementor); moreover, for data science applications, we have found it useful to have records and data types (both with pattern-matching) as core constructs and this decision lends itself to the eliminator design.
+Moreover there is now some precedent (Peyton-Jones et al [2]) for using tries for pattern-matching, so our preference is to make the rationale clearer rather than to move towards a more abstract calculus.

 ### R4.
 Verifying data provenance vs. understanding poorly designed charts (Reviewers B and D)